awfulwoman/vagrant-claude/README.md

 vagrant ssh
 ```

-You'll find yourself in the working directory.
-Open Claude.
+You'll find yourself in the working directory of the VM.
+Run `ls` to confirm it can see the files on the host.

+You can now start Claude Code.

 ```bash
 claude